Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Unhelpful code completions and Low-return prompts

-Before introducing the approach, we clarify the important terminology used throughout the article, namely, profitless code completions and low-return prompts.
-Basically, low-return prompts lead to profitless code completions. \zhensu{Therefore, our work exactly aims at preventing the completion of low-return prompts.
-We also empirically summarized four types of low-return prompts as enlightenment to our approach.}
+In this section, we clarify the important terminologies used throughout the article, namely, unhelpful code completions and low-return prompts.
+Basically, low-return prompts can lead to unhelpful code completions.
+Our work exactly aims at turning down low-return prompts to prevent unhelpful completions without feeding the prompts to the LCM.
+As enlightenment to our idea, in a manual investigation of these low-return prompts, we empirically summarized four recognizable patterns of low-return prompts.